KittyGiraudel/site/_posts/2012-01-01-digging-into-my-slides-sass.md

 </section>
 <section id="grid">
 <h2>Simple responsive grid with Sass <a href="#grid">#</a></h2>
 <p>Nowadays, using a grid system to build a responsive website has become a standard.
-There are a bunch of amazing grid systems out there, but sometimes <a href="http://css-tricks.com/dont-overthink-it-grids/">you just wan't to build your own</a>.
+There are a bunch of amazing grid systems out there, but sometimes <a href="http://css-tricks.com/dont-overthink-it-grids/">you just want to build your own</a>.
 Especially when you don't need a whole Rube Goldberg machine for your simple layout.
 Let's see how we can build a very simple grid system in Sass in about 12 lines:</p>
 {% highlight css %}
 /* Your variables */
 $nb-columns : 6;